 Under a gross lease, the tenant pays one flat annual fee.
 Unlike a net lease, tenants who sign a gross lease are not billed separately for any of the building’s operating expenses.
-Instead, the landlord estimates what op/ex will be over the term of the lease and factors it in to the overall rental rate.
+Instead, the landlord estimates what op/ex will be over the term of the lease and factors it into the overall rental rate.

 Modified Gross Lease

 While this formula is for a true gross lease, there are some instances where a “modified” gross lease may be offered.
-Like a net lease, these modifications can include provisions that require the tenant to be responsible for certain expenses related to the operation of the building, most commonly electrical and janitorial, while still implementing aspects of a normal gross lease.
+Like a net lease, these modifications can include provisions that require the tenant to be responsible for certain expenses related to the operation of the building, typically electrical and janitorial, while still implementing aspects of a normal gross lease.